Loremaster/Loremaster.github.io/source/_posts/2013-12-25-how-set-up-sublime-text-2-as-default-git-editor.markdown

 location.
 {% endcodeblock %}

 If you have the same output, then everything works great.
+Otherwise you should add `~/bin` to your $PATH.
+To do that open your `~.bash_profile` and append these lines to the end of the file:

+{% codeblock .bash_profile lang:bash %}
+PATH=$PATH:~/bin
+export PATH
+{% endcodeblock %}

+And I think that you should restart your shell again.

-To set up sublime as default editor just print in your shell that:
+Finally, to set up sublime as default editor just print in your shell that:

 {% codeblock Terminal lang:bash %}
 $ git config --global core.editor "subl -n -w"